iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 See `DefinitionSet` documentation for recursive interpretations of `DefinitionSet`s containing `DefinitionSet`s.

+A `DefinitionContainer` can conceptually be thought of as a *folder of definitions*.
+A `DefinitionContainer` is recommended when there is a standard set of domain-specific definitions that must be known to domain software applications.
+In this case, the `DefinitionContainer` should be contained by the `DictionaryModel` and found by the software via a known `Code`.

 ### DefinitionGroupGroupsDefinitions

 A `DefinitionGroup` may not be both the source and the target of the same relationship instance.